Poster used during AAA's Boosting Restraint Norms

 pilot in 2013.

 Boosting Restraint Norms (BRN) is a community-based social marketing campaign designed to promote booster seat use among at-risk populations.
 The American Academy of Pediatrics (AAP) currently recommends that children use a belt-positioning booster seat until the vehicle lap-and-shoulder belt (adult seat belt) fits properly, typically when they reach 4 feet 9 inches in height and are between 8 and 12 years of age.
-Studies show that using a booster seat can reduce risk of injury in a crash by 45 percent over a seat belt alone.
+Studies show that booster seat use can reduce risk of injury in a crash by 45 percent over a seat belt alone.

 - They have a high school diploma or less education